 Iceberg's Hierarchical Metadata

 Iceberg's catalog layer is defined by an open REST API specification, meaning any engine in any language can discover and interact with tables without importing a specific runtime.
 Apache Polaris, which graduated to a top-level Apache project in February 2026, implements this spec and provides a vendor-neutral catalog with fine-grained access control.
-Other options include AWS Glue (39.3% adoption in the 2025 Iceberg ecosystem survey), Nessie, and Lakekeeper.
+Other options include AWS Glue (39.3% adoption in the 2025 Iceberg ecosystem survey), Nessie, Lakekeeper, Unity Catalog, and the traditional Hive Metastore.

 Delta Lake's Transaction Log